-Georgia Tech College of Management is also ranked 29th (11th among public universities) in U.S. News & World Report's most recent rankings of the nation's top full-time MBA programs.
+Georgia Tech's Scheller College of Business is ranked 23rd (8th among public universities) in Bloomberg BusinessWeek's latest rankings of the nation's top full-time MBA programs.

 The top 30 U.S. schools and top 10 international programs are highlighted in the November 19-25 print edition of the magazine.
 The full list is available online.

 Bloomberg BusinessWeek ranks top MBA programs every two years.
 In 2010, Georgia Tech was also ranked 23rd nationally.